MS8642/data_analysis_techniques/README.md

 # 30/03/2026
 Now the app can help the user to select which variables to analyse.
 # Need to test it under diff. conditions
+# Such as bad data ( that doesnt have all variables for example)